 As We Continue: Opening the Walls of the Classroom and the Boundaries of the Park

-Through a continuing collaboration with the NPS, as well as investment from the Joan Ganz Cooney Center, these partnerships have continued and have produced the new resources curated here.
-Included are artifacts created by educators, youth and families writing and connecting with their local parks together.
-Parks include those that are historically focused like the Little Rock Central High School National Historic Site in Arkansas as well as more environmentally based ones such as the Blackstone River Valley National Historic Park in Rhode Island.
+Through a continuing collaboration with the National Park Service, as well as investment from the Joan Ganz Cooney Center, these partnerships have continued and have produced the new resources curated here.
+Included are artifacts created by educators, youth, Park Rangers and families as they write and connect with each other and their local parks.

 “The depth of material and knowledge the spaces hold is endless and invigorating to dive into,” said Diane Waff, director of the Philadelphia Writing Project during a meeting bringing together leaders across this work.
-Working from this abundance, NWP educators and NPS park ranger have created a two-week open online event in October called Write Out: Making Stories of People, Place, and Perspectives.
+Working from this abundance, NWP educators and Park Rangers have created a two-week open online event in October called Write Out: Making Stories of People, Place, and Perspectives.

 Organized around the notion that every location, both the spectacular and the seemingly mundane, tells a story that extends from the distant past to the distant future, Write Out is designed to support the exploration of natural resources and cultural experiences to develop an awareness of place and use it to inspire writing.
 Informed by place-based learning and writing practices, Write Out aims to support writing in public places and then surface and share stories from around the country online.